Sayulita Festivals & Mexican Holidays 2026 | Local Celebrations by Amari Boutique Hotel

 ✨ Plan Your Holiday Escape to Sayulita

-Every season in Sayulita offers something to celebrate — from the colorful altars of Día de los Muertos to the fireworks of Independence Day and the warm festivities of Christmas and Las Posadas.
-Whichever you choose, each holiday brings music, parades, and joy to Mexico’s Pacific Coast.
+Every season in Sayulita offers a reason to celebrate — from the colorful altars of Día de los Muertos to the fireworks of Independence Day and the festive spirit of Christmas and Las Posadas.
+Each celebration fills the village with music, parades, traditions, and the warmth of Mexico’s Pacific Coast.

-Stay close to the celebrations in refined comfort at Amari — your gateway to Sayulita’s most vibrant festivals.
+Stay close to the festivities while enjoying the tranquility of Amari Boutique Hotel — your peaceful North Side retreat, just minutes from Sayulita’s most vibrant festivals.

 🔍 Discover More Local Insights

 Still curious about Sayulita?
-Explore our Travel Blog for guides to hidden beaches, cultural festivals, and authentic Riviera Nayarit experiences.
+View our Travel Blog for guides to hidden beaches, cultural festivals, local activities, and authentic Riviera Nayarit experiences.

 💬 Use Our Interactive FAQ

-Visit the Sayulita Travel FAQ — a searchable hub with 140 local questions and answers.
-Type any keyword to instantly find travel tips and insider recommendations from our team of local experts.
+Visit the Sayulita Travel FAQ, a searchable hub with 140 local questions and answers.
+Type any keyword to find travel tips and insider recommendations instantly.

 📞 Connect with Our Team

 Need help planning your stay or holiday itinerary?
-Reach out via our Contact Page .
-Amari’s team is happy to assist with eco-friendly and culturally immersive travel plans.
+Reach out through our Contact Page.
+Amari’s team is happy to help with local recommendations and culturally immersive travel ideas.

 Palm silhouettes sway beside glowing orange clouds as the sun sinks, creating a peaceful golden evening that captures the warmth of a Pacific sunset.